Translation-invariant functional clustering on COVID-19 deaths adjusted on population risk factors: Method

 \subsection{Nonparametric clustering of the regions}

 A wide range of literature focuses on models assuming that, conditionally on knowing the particular cluster the subject $i$ came from, its features are independent \citep{chauveauSurveys2015}.
 Thus, we consider that the conditional distribution of the $\hat \xi_{i}$ given cluster membership is defined as a product of univariate densities.
+Note that this assumption is standard when nonparametric modelling of the mixture components is wanted.
+Moreover, this assumption is suitable when $J$ is quite large with respect to $n$ because it limits the number of parameters to be considered.
 Note that this assumption imposes non-explicit constraints on the distribution of the noises $\varepsilon_i$ defined in \eqref{eq:modelcond}.
+Note that this assumption could be relaxed by in a parametric framework \citep{bouveyron2015funfem} but also in a nonparametric framework \citep{zhu2019clustering}.
+In numerical experiments (see Section~4.1), we illustrate the relevance of the conditional independence assumption.
 Therefore, the clustering of the region is performed by considering the marginal density defined by

 where $\lambda$ groups the mixing proportions $\pi_1,\ldots,\pi_L$ (where $\pi_\ell >0$ and $\sum_{\ell=1}^L \pi_\ell=1$) and the univariate densities $g_{\ell j}$.
 The model \eqref{eq:mixture} is identifiable, up to a swapping of the cluster labelling, if the densities $g_{\ell j}$ are linearly independent (see Theorem~8 of \cite{allman2009identifiability}).
 Considering a multivariate kernel defined as a product of $J$ univariate kernels $K$, the maximum smoothed log-likelihood estimator $\hat\lambda$ (MSLE) is obtained by maximizing the smoothed log-likelihood $\ell(\lambda)$ \citep{levine2011maximum}, such that